gesundkrank/jQuery.xml/README.md

 ```
 options :
 	xml : path to your xml-file
-	async (optional): if false xml file is stored in cache (faster!!)
+	async (optional default=false): if false xml file is stored in cache (faster!!)
-		else xml file reloads every time your requesting data (dynamically)
+		else xml file reloads every time you are requesting data (dynamically)
 	error (optional): function called if errors occur
-	tagName (optional): name of the tags you want to include default: template
+	tagName (optional default="template"): name of the tags you want to include
 ```

 ###Use ```append``` to append xml content to the initialized element.